CommandersAct/pods/TCPrivacy/README.md

 /!\ This function only help saving it to the local storage by giving the required format, you will still need to have JS code in the web container to use it.
 Please ask your consultant for this part.</p>
 <pre><code>- (NSString *) getConsentAsJson;
 </code></pre>
-<h2 id="changing-consent-versiob">Changing consent versiob</h2>
+<h2 id="changing-consent-version">Changing consent version</h2>
-<p>If the case you need to manually change the consent duration (if you're using your own privacy center for example), you can use the following:</p>
+<p>If the case you need to manually change the consent version (if you're using your own privacy center for example), you can use the following:</p>
 <pre><code>[[TCMobilePrivacy sharedInstance] setConsentVersion: @"132"];
 </code></pre>
 <h2 id="consent-internal-api">Consent internal API</h2>